HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 ## Privacy and Security

 Most privacy preserving techniques are not effective, if messages can be linked to IP address.
-Even with simple techniques and minimal knowledge of P2P graph structure up to 30% accuracy in linking messages to IP addresses. [[1]](#sources) In order to quantify the level of *anonymity* a spreading mechanism provides two metrics can be applied:
+Even with simple techniques and minimal knowledge of P2P graph structure [up to 30% accuracy in linking messages to IP addresses](https://dl.acm.org/doi/10.1145/2660267.2660379).
+In order to quantify the level of *anonymity* a spreading mechanism provides two metrics can be applied:

 > *"Precision and recall are natural performance metrics.
 Recall is simply the probability of detection, a common anonymity metric that captures completeness of the estimator, whereas precision captures the exactness."* - [Bojja, Fanti, Viswanath - Dandelion: Redesigning the Bitcoin Network for Anonymity](https://arxiv.org/pdf/1701.04439.pdf)